haneyky/yuzu/_works/comet-comic-app.md

 ---
 layout: simpleStudy
 title: Comet App
-published: true
 description: Originally a concept design of a comic app posted to Dribbble.
 Till a handful of developers decided to make it a reality.
 cover_image: "/assets/images/comet_thumb.png"
 post_image: "/assets/images/comet-homescreens.png"
 featured_work: false
 project_link: https://play.google.com/store/apps/details?id=in.co.shivy.comet
 context: I made Comet as a class project.
 I did the branding, interface and design system.
 Then worked closely with developers to make it into an app.
 side_image:
-  - image: /assets/images/comet_thumb_alt_1.png
+- image: "/assets/images/comet_thumb_alt_1.png"
   trigger: iterations
   alt: user account settings
-  - image: /assets/images/comet_thumb_alt_2.png
+- image: "/assets/images/comet_thumb_alt_2.png"
   trigger: final screens
   alt: login screen
 contribution:
 - item: Interface Design
 - item: User Experience
 - item: Branding
 collaborator:
 - item: Ajay M
 - item: Lily Liu
+published: false

 ---
 ## The Objective
 For webcomic creators, there is no direct or easy way to help monetize your work while reaching a wide audience.
 Most online comic reader apps either require payment from the author to access community tools or require subscriptions from the reader before reading the creators' works.
 I was brought on at the concept and development phase.
 My role was to create the experience, interface and identity.
 With my goal to create an **easy to use and appealing interface**.